Skip to content

 on_error_fail: true

-In that case, an error in a macro will terminate the mkdocs-macros build or serve process with an error 100.
+In that case, an error in a macro will terminate the MkDocs build or serve process with an error 100.

 Make the behavior depend on an environment variable